offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    | v4 | 22 | 13 | 21 | 7  | 0  | 14 |
    | v5 | 22 | 13 | 21 | 13 | 14 | 0  |

-   There's enough information available in the above simple tree and additive distance matrix to determine...
+   There's enough information available in the above simple tree and additive distance matrix to determine v5's...

-   * what v5's limb length is (calculated using the limb length algorithm): v5 has a limb length of 7
+   * limb length: 7 (calculated using the limb length algorithm)
-   * where v5's location is in the simple tree (calculated using this algorithm) from: v5 branches 4 units out from i0 towards i2
+   * attachment location: 4 units out from i0 towards i2 (calculated using the algorithm described below)

    ```{dot}
    graph G {